berkutteam/lexiconner/README.md

 # lexiconner
 The project is aimed to help save and study words.
+Plus it is a playground for personal development.

 # External APIs

 ## Google Translate

 ## Contextual Web Search